Holic75/SolastaExtraContent/README.md

 This is a mod for the game Solasta: Crown of the Magister.
 This mod adds Arcane Knight fighter archetype and following spells:

-Cantrips: Vicious Mockery, Sunlight Blade,
+Cantrips: Vicious Mockery, Sunlight Blade, Shillelagh,

 Lvl 1: Hellish Rebuke.